54300530 Site Logo

 1. Keep all containers of beetles or culture flour closed or covered when not being used or worked with.

-2. Bang pans and sieves up-side-down vigorously against wastebasket lid before and after each use to remove any remaining eggs or small larvae.
+2. Bang pans and sieves vigorously against wastebasket lid before and after each use.

 3. Wipe off and rap spoons and scoops against table top before each use.